rixtrayker/go-goal/.agent-os/standards/code-style/css-style.md

 - We implement one additional responsive breakpoint size called 'xs' which represents 400px.
 - If there are any custom CSS classes being used, those should be included at the start of the first line.

-**Example of multi-line Tailwind CSS classes:**
+- Support RTL and LTR  to support languages like **Example of multi-line Tailwind CSS classes:**

 <div class="custom-cta bg-gray-50 dark:bg-gray-900 p-4 rounded cursor-pointer w-full